-For the genericity results of Section~\ref{sec:finiteness} below it is important that the space of AED functions can be identified with the space $\mathcal{Z}^*$.
-Thus, we require that the Sonnenschein-Mantel-Debreu results hold for functions $z(p)$ defined on the open price simplex $\mathring{\Delta}$.
+For the genericity results of Section~\ref{sec:finiteness} below it is important to have additional information about the space of AED functions $\mathcal{Z}^*\subseteq C^k_{\pr}(\mathring{\Delta},\R^{\ell-1})$.
+As we have seen in Proposition~\ref{prop:AED-BC} and Remark~\ref{rem:balasko}, AEDs defined on the open price simplex satisfy additional constraints, apart from being proper.
+Thus, the Sonnenschein-Mantel-Debreu result does not generalise in the obvious way to functions $z(p)$ defined on the open price simplex $\mathring{\Delta}$.
 Recall that up until now these results are shown to hold only on compact subsets of the open simplex.
-In this section we provide a proof in $\mathring{\Delta}$.
-The argument follows the idea outlined by Mas-Colell \cite[p.~193]{Mas-Colell85}.
-However, we show that one can in fact use a finite number of Cobb--Douglas consumers to span the space of AEDs, and we complete the argument by appealing to a theorem of Afriat stating that a positive multiple of an individual demand function is again the individual demand of a continuous consumer.
+In this section we partially extend them to functions on $\mathring{\Delta}$.

+First we show that a positive multiple of an individual excess demand function is again the individual excess demand of a continuous consumer.
+The argument follows the idea outlined by Mas-Colell \cite[p.~193]{Mas-Colell85} and uses an integrability result relying on revealed preference theory.

+This allows us to use a finite number of Cobb-Douglas consumers to span an open subspace of AEDs defined all the way to the boundary.
+Openness allows us to prove genericity results in Section~\ref{sec:finiteness}.

-For the arguments we present in this section it is convenient normalise prices to belong to $S^{\ell-1}_{++}$, the positive part of the sphere since this is the natural mathematical setting for the proofs.
+For the arguments we present in this section it is convenient to normalise prices to belong to $S^{\ell-1}_{++}$, the positive part of the sphere since this is the natural mathematical setting for the proofs.